kulla/2025-12-07-new-homepage-concept/concept.md

 yet fall behind in user experience and do not support real‑time editing.
 By combining both worlds, this framework empowers educators and other professionals to create high‑quality materials with ease.

+### Serlo Plattform

+Serlo.org is a free and open learning platform designed to make high-quality education accessible to everyone.
+A central part of Serlo’s vision is to provide an inclusive, distraction-free learning environment that supports students at different skill levels.
+Similar to Wikipedia, the platform is community-driven, and all content is freely accessible as open educational material.

+During my work at Serlo, I served as Team Lead for up to twelve software developers and was responsible for the development and maintenance of the entire platform.
+The technical stack includes a TypeScript-based environment with a GraphQL API powered by Apollo on the backend, and a modern frontend built with React and Next.js.